pytest-dev/pytest-bdd/README.rst

           related to actions and consuming outcomes; that is in conflict with the aim of "Background" - to prepare the system for tests or "put the system in a known state" as "Given" does it.
-          The statement above applies to strict Gherkin mode, which is enabled by default.

 Reusing fixtures